What Is OLP?

 Post-upgrade, OLP’s yield source is simplified to opening fees only.
 Because OLP is no longer the counterparty to trader directional flow, the previous accrual streams tied to that relationship (rollover fees and liquidation rewards in UC state) no longer flow to OLP holders.
 The fee allocation is a tunable protocol parameter, periodically reviewed.

 UC state means the buffer has been fully depleted and additional losses are drawing on OLP.
 When this happens, the vault blocks new deposits as an accounting measure (deposits during a pending loss would create share-pricing ambiguity).
-Ostium’s operational priority in UC is to restore the buffer and return the vault to normal state.
 OLP price reflects any realized loss at the next daily settlement.